DnD 5e - Barbarian Subclass Breakdown

 - : Forcing enemies to attack their allies is great, but the benefits don't stop there.
 Since this forces the target to use their Reaction, they can't perform an Opportunity Attack and they can't do annoying things like cast Counterspell so if your target's melee attacks are pitiful you could force them to attack you for whatever measly damage they might do in order to prevent spellcasters from doing cast shenanigans.

 The wording on the damage bonus is strange, but the effect is actually really simple.
 Affected creatures deal +1d6 damage when they hit with an attack.
 It doesn't specify a type, so they add bonus damage of the same type which their attack deals.
 If their attack deals multiple types, the attack can typically decide which type to add but the DM might choose to have it divide evenly between the multiple damage types.
+The weird wording of the damage bonus seems to mean that the d6 isn't multiplied on a critical hit since they gain a bonus equal to a roll of the d6 rather than adding 1d6 as "extra damage" like Hunter's Mark or Divine Smite do.

 You can only use this a number of times equal to your Proficiency Bonus each day, but by the time you get this your Proficiency Bonus and your number of rages per day match, so you don't need to worry about tracking this unless you somehow gain additional rages per day. : The benefits to you scale based on the number of creatures that accept the benefit.
 There is no downside to the effect, so assume that your party is going to accept.
 The maximum number of creatures is your Constitution Modifier, which can get up to +7 at level 20, so you need to somehow get 7 creatures to accept the effect.
 A typical party of 4 can't do that unless you add familiars, pets, summons, or a bag full of angry rats.
-The pile of temporary hit points on top of the damage resistances provided by Rage will make you incredibly durable, and the d6 bonus damage for your allies will be a nice boost to damage output for anyone who relies on attack rolls (warlocks are ideal).
+The pile of temporary hit points on top of the damage resistances provided by Rage will make you incredibly durable, and the d6 bonus damage for your allies will be a nice boost to damage output for anyone who relies on attack rolls (fighters, monks, and warlocks are ideal).

 The Berserker is a the iconic Barbarian.
 If you want to get mad and wreck people's faces, the Berserker is a fine choice.
 However, its signature ability Frenzy has a complicated interaction with the Exhaustion rules which makes the subclass a difficult choice.